Table of Contents

 When several people chip in for one gift:

-“The patio set you all chose together is amazing.
+- “The patio set you all chose together is amazing.
 We can’t wait to host summer BBQs!”
-“Your combined gift of kitchen supplies has made our cooking adventures so much fun.”

 No Gift Messages